ashikalishaik/I-am-a-Junior-Man/project_02_time_series_forecasting/README.md

 - The seasonal naive forecast leverages last year’s monthly values and closely follows actual passenger trends.

 This confirms strong yearly seasonality and establishes a meaningful benchmark for future models.

+## Model Evaluation

+Baseline forecasts were evaluated using MAE and RMSE.
+Seasonal naive significantly outperformed naive forecasting, confirming strong seasonality.

+A SARIMA model further reduced error by explicitly modeling trend and seasonal structure.
+This demonstrates that model complexity is justified only after strong baselines are established.